david-ewan-campbell/bowling-challenge/README.md

 - Tests added to check if spares are false & true - spares function added to return a spare is true if scored and false if not.

 - Extra test added to check if a strike is scored after a spare roll (to return the opposite of a strike game returning true)
+- Spare function can respond with false if a strike is scored.

 Bowling Challenge
 =================